 This is pretty exciting stuff as it won’t just help you convert more customers, but by “selling down” as opposed to “selling up,” it will allow you to convert more at a higher Average Selling Price (ASP).

-By starting with your highest price point products first, people are more likely to end up somewhere in the middle.
+By starting with your highest price products first, people are more likely to end up somewhere in the middle.
 Conversely, by starting your selling process at the low end, you are more likely to end up with average sales prices that are near the low end.

 Again, just creating 3 different bundles and slapping a price on them hoping this technique will help raise your ASP is wrong-headed thinking.